New York Foreclosure Attorneys Here to Help Save Your Home

 If you think any of the above defenses may apply to you, please consult a New York Foreclosure Attorney for further advice.
 Time may be of the essence.

 When the homeowner meet with their foreclosure defense attorney it is imperative that you provide the attorney with all of the documents and/or communications you received from the lender.
 It is important that you also provide the foreclosure defense attorney with a copy of the mortgage note and/or the loan agreement that was entered with the lender.
 It is also important that you provide the attorney will all records that you possess to establish a payment history to the lender.

 During the course of the foreclosure lawsuit, the homeowner should always submit the documents that the Court demands.
 Although it may be a daunting experience to constantly submit the same documents over and over and over again, homeowners cannot and should not give up.
 This is your chance to save your home.
 Always follow the Court’s directions.
 If the Judge or Special Referee orders or directs a homeowner to provide tax returns, pay stubs, utility bills, leases, a release for your tax records, or any other set of documents by a date certain, do it.
 As much as you do not want to be a litigant in a foreclosure proceeding, the last thing you want to do is not comply with the Court’s directive and receive an adverse ruling.

-You can contact the Law Office of Dimitrios Kourouklis, Ph.D, at (929) 400-7608 or contact us via our contact form.
+You can contact a New York Foreclosure Attorney at the Law Office of Dimitrios Kourouklis, Ph.D, at (929) 400-7608 or contact us via our contact form.